errbotio/errbot/docs/user_guide/flow_development/index.rst

 Flows are a feature in Errbot to enable plugin designers to chain several plugin commands together in a "conversation".

-For example, imagine interacting with the bot that needs more that one command, like setting up a poll in a chatroom::
+For example, imagine interacting with a bot that needs more that one command, like setting up a poll in a chatroom::

   User: !poll new Where do we go for lunch ?